JulianNicholls/Raspberry-Pi-Misc/README.md

 ### 5-distance

 Read the ultrasonic distance sensor.
-This returns high for a certain amount of time, based on the echo flight time.
+This returns high for the echo flight time.
 This is then turned into a distance in cm.

 A voltage divider is necessary to connect this to a Ras Pi because it is a 5V peripheral.
+A 470R and a 330R resistor (provided in the EduKit 3) gives about 3V.

+===
 ## node

 A Blynk library client program that updates Virtual Pin 9 with the seconds